If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 Weather

-In a city like New York, the weather has a more subtle influence, but where I grew up in West Virginia, everyone talks about the weather.
-Whenever we spoke on the phone, my father wanted to know what my weather was and would tell me his.
+Where I grew up, everyone talks about the weather.
+Whenever we spoke on the phone, my father wanted to know what the weather was where I was, and then told me how it was at home.
 I don't suppose we should be surprised that people are interested in the weather.
 It is what surrounds us as we walk or drive through our days.
 Our senses are in constant contact with the atmosphere: tropical dampness leaves your skin sticky; beautiful weather lifts spirits; thunder storms make the air thrill with ozone.

 What does this mean to us as writers?
 First, for a memoir writer or a realistic fiction writer, there are the facts to deal with: when you remember or create some important event in your life or in your characters' lives, verisimilitude is increased by telling what the weather was like.
 Weather can also start you off on new projects or get you jump-started if you're stuck:

-As a way of advancing a memoir or fiction, or of looking for new material, close your eyes, perhaps lying back on a couch, and trying to reconstruct this same day of the week a week ago.
+Next, weather can be a way of advancing a memoir or fiction, or of looking for new material.
+Try this: close your eyes, perhaps while lying back on a couch, and try to reconstruct this same day of the week a week ago.
 What was the weather?
 Did you have to take an umbrella with you?
 Do the same thing for a year ago.
 Now think back to some important event that happened to you.
-Can you come in with what season it was?
+Do you remember the season?
 Do you remember if you were wearing a coat or jacket?
 Or were you perhaps covered with sweat?

 There is a passage in George Eliot's Adam Bede in which she starts with the weather, and puts an interpretation on it that feeds into the coming events: